amonks/rpi-setup/_posts/2013-12-7-jekyll-categories.md

 # categories or tags in Jekyll on github pages

 Jekyll doesn't support getting all of the posts that belong to a category.
 This is annoying because it makes it difficult to make things like category archives or the menu on the left side of this page.

+I believe it's possible to get around this using Jekyll plugins, but Github Pages doesn't support those.

 Fortunately, it's possible to get around this by creating a jekyll list of all posts, where the class of the post includes the category or tag, and then sorting that list using javascript/jquery.